hidesoon/latex-for-publication/README.md

 ![](vector.png)

-Here is an example figure from mine work.

 ESP is also a good vector graph format, however, it is more difficult to generate or to embed in document.